Robot-Inventor/rehype-auto-ads/README.md

 This plugin inserts an ad code for each specified number of paragraphs.
 For example, insert Google Adsense display ad code every 5 paragraphs.

-(Unlike Google Adsense's automatic ads) no ad code is inserted into quote blocks or list items!
+(Unlike Google Adsense's automatic ads) no ad code is inserted into blockquote or list items!

 ## Install